 Picture this – a husband and wife who can no longer communicate due to dementia begin individually swaying to music, unaware of each other’s presence.
 Within minutes, the gentleman is leading his wife in a dance and they joyfully move together in a sweet reunion of sorts.
-It’s a beautiful and true moment – one that captures the ability of expressive therapies to connect with our residents on levels not always possible.
+It’s a beautiful and true moment – one that captures the ability of expressive therapies to connect with our patients on levels not always possible.

-As Vice President of Nursing and Patient and Family-Centered Care Services for Hebrew SeniorLife, I’ve had the opportunity to see many of our residents experience the benefits of expressive therapy programs.
-Whether through art, music, or movement, our expressive therapists provide psycho-social support to long-term care residents experiencing a wide range of difficulties, including adjustment to aging, life in long-term care, health status changes, depression, and anxiety.
+As Vice President of Nursing and Patient and Family-Centered Care Services for Hebrew SeniorLife, I’ve had the opportunity to see many of our patients experience the benefits of expressive therapy programs.
+Whether through art, music, or movement, our expressive therapists provide psycho-social support to long-term care patients experiencing a wide range of difficulties, including adjustment to aging, life in long-term care, health status changes, depression, and anxiety.

 It also can be refreshing for families to watch loved ones experience a positive connection with something and realize that long-term care doesn’t have to be an “ending.”
 It can also be the beginning of joining a vibrant, welcoming community – a wonderful change to the isolation often faced at home.